 My goal was to become a writer for children.
 Always fond of children’s books (especially the “clever” ones that use humor) that were written by the child inside the adult for the child inside the adult, I wanted to be “that author.”

-I have written, illustrated and self-published six children’s books in the past six years and currently have ideas for three more.
+I have written, illustrated and self-published seven children’s books in the past seven years and currently have ideas for three more.
 I’ve written several with my granddaughter Ellie in mind as the inspirational main character.
 In fact, Ellie introduced me to her friends as “she writes stories about me.”

 Perhaps my interest in writing for children is my longing to recapture time lost after fourth grade.